ozbayalp/Renovation-Twin-WebApp/README.md

 Façade Risk Analyzer is a full-stack web application that leverages OpenAI's Vision API (GPT-4o-mini) to analyze building facade images for structural damage.
 The system automatically detects defects, calculates risk scores, estimates repair costs, and generates comprehensive PDF reports.

+> **Note:** This repository is private.
+A live demo is not publicly hosted due to OpenAI API costs.
+To try the application, clone the repository and run it locally using the mock analyzer mode (no API key required).

 ### Key Features

 | Feature | Description |